himesh2795/Car-Purchase-Amount-Analysis/README.md

 # Car-Purchase-Amount-Analysis
-Data Analysis using Python -> A car company owner wants to know what are the factors affect the car purchasing power of customers.
+Data Analysis using Python -> A car company owner wants to know what are the factors that affect the car purchasing power of customers.

 ## Attribue Information:
 - Customer Name